prrvchr/OAuth2OOo/README.md

 I encourage you in case of problem :confused:
 to create an [issue][10]
-I will try to solve it :simple_smile:
+I will try to solve it :smile:

 ## Historical: